 As it is everybody's job to keep a keen eye on health and safety issues, each and every one of us must understand and accept their responsibilities when it comes to prevention.

-All documents pertaining to Congebec's health and safety policies are readily accessible through the ADP payroll system, and can be found in most of the company's common areas.
+All documents pertaining to CONGEBEC's health and safety policies are readily accessible to EMPLOYEES through the company's different internal communication channels.

 TABLE CONTENTS